-As users seek to go beyond canned reports, dashboards, and spreadsheets to employ sophisticated visual analytics to drive decisions and actions, traditional processes for preparing data are under pressure.
-These include steps for data quality and profiling, data transformation, and other forms of enrichment.
+As users seek to go beyond canned reports and spreadsheets to employ sophisticated visual analytics to drive decisions and actions, traditional processes for preparing data are under pressure.

 The established world of ETL and data integration is thus in the midst of a shakeup.
 Innovators are coming out of Google, Facebook, and leading universities to launch new companies with the backing of top-flight venture capitalists (VCs).
 Traditional vendors have had to adjust quickly and introduce solutions that are geared more to ad hoc, on-the-fly data integration, transformation, quality improvement, and other preparation for analytical activities such as blending internal and external data to gain insights into competitive pricing.
 Newer solutions employ machine learning and other advanced analytics to enable users to learn about the data faster, with algorithms for finding relevant data relationships and anomalies.